actions-marketplace-validations/watson-sam_gha-aws-ecs-run-task/README.md

 ## License (MIT)

-Copyright © 2021 Slava Fomin II
+Copyright © 2023 Sam Watson

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal